Why it's important to save water

 Consider installing a rainwater barrel.
 It can be fitted under any downpipe and it makes a great emergency water supply.
 We can supply you with external emergency water tanks that can sit next to your house.
 You'll need to get a building consent if you want ot install a big rainwater tank that's permanently connected (plumbed in).

-For more information on installing a rainwater system you can contact our Eco Design Advisor on email@example.com, call 04 570 6666 or request a FREE home assessment with our Eco Design Advisor.
+For more information on installing a rainwater system email our Eco Design Advisor on email@example.com or call 04 570 6666.

 Other tips for the house